zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 2. SSE-KMS
 3. SSE-C: S3 does not store the encryption key you provide,HTTPS is mandatory for SSE-C.
 4. Client Side Encryption

+**Client-side encryption** is the act of encrypting data before sending it to Amazon S3.
+To enable client-side encryption, you have the following options:

+\- Use an AWS KMS-managed customer master key. （you provide an AWS KMS customer master key ID (CMK ID) to AWS. ）

+\- Use a client-side master key.

 前三者都是 server-side encryption, 只是前两者的key由S3提供。